- Sociology Major

-The Honors Program in Sociology combines one of the best features of a liberal arts college with those of a major research university by offering students the opportunity to do independent research with the guidance of a faculty mentor.
-The research culminates in a written thesis report.
-Completion of an honors thesis demonstrates a student’s discipline and motivation, as well as strong writing and analytical skills—assets for which prospective employers and graduate school admissions committees will be looking.
+The Honors Program in Sociology offers students the opportunity to enter the LSA Honors Program through the department and do independent research with the guidance of a Sociology faculty mentor over the course of three terms.
+The original research culminates in a written thesis paper and students who meet all criteria graduate with honors.
+Completion of an honors thesis demonstrates discipline, motivation, and exceptional critical thinking skills, as well as strong data collection, analytical, and writing skills to understand and present complex social problems — all assets for which prospective employers and graduate school admissions committees will be looking.

-The department hosts an information meeting about the Honors Program in Sociology in early October each year.
-Attendees meet the honors director, hear from current honors students, and get all of their questions about the program and application answered.
+The department hosts an information session on the Honors Program in Sociology in early October each year.
+Attendees meet the honors faculty coordinator, hear from current honors students, and get all of their questions about the program and application answered.